sage-code/maj/basic.md

 Sometimes we use adverbs to augment the verb:

-* jo joku'go suvo = I play indeed often
+* jo joku'ga suvo = I play indeed often
 * nu joku'do moxo = we will play soon
-* zu joku'bo reqo = they have played recently
+* zu joku'be reqo = they have played recently

 **composite**